govend/govend/README.md

 which will download the gorilla `mux` package into your local project `vendor` directory.
 If you want `govend` to download more than one package, just tack them on.
-For example you might want to vendor the gorilla `mux`, `http`, and `securecookie` packages like so:
+For example, you might want to vendor the gorilla `mux`, `http`, and `securecookie` packages like so:

 ```Bash
 $ govend github.com/gorilla/mux github.com/gorilla/http github.com/gorilla/securecookie